Rodis-Infrastructure/Azalea-Archive/README.md

 docker-compose up --build -d
 ```

-Steps 3 and 4 from the [Installation](#installation) section are not required when using Docker.
+Only steps 1 and 2 from the [Installation](#installation) section are required when using Docker.

 ## Configuration